 Here’s Purrweb’s health and fitness app development cost breakdown.
 Bear in mind that these are approximate numbers — we based them on our calculation of a fitness app that has basic functionality.

-Overall, you will need approximately $56 000 to create your own basic functionality app.
-And the application development process will take 920–1020 hours, which equals 4 months.
+Overall, you will need approximately $56,000 to create your own basic functionality app, and the application development process will take 920–1020 hours, or around 4 months.

-Depending on the number of innovations, the staff involved and the desired functionality, the app development cost can be lower or higher.
-Get additional information in our article How Much Does It Cost to Develop an App.
+Depending on the number of innovations, the staff involved, and the desired functionality, the app development cost can be lower or higher.
+Check out our article to get additional information about how much it costs to develop an app.